 - 1. All applicants who have successfully completed a related Bachelor's degree with a minimum of 180.0 ECTS credits at an EU/EEA University of Applied Sciences, are admissible if they: - a.
 Provide proof of having obtained a University of Applied Sciences degree including a transcript with a GPA of 7.00 or higher (or equivalent) over all successfully completed educational units of the Bachelor's study programme at the time of applying.
 The submitted GPA is compared with the table of average GPAs per country as published on the UM website; or - b.
 Submit a GMAT Exam (10th Edition) score equal to or above the minimum score of 550 or submit a GMAT Exam (Focus Edition) score equal to or above the minimum score of 515 - 2.
-All applicants who have successfully completed a related or unrelated Bachelor's or Master's degree at an EU/EEA Research University or a non-EU/EEA Research University will be reviewed by the Board of Admissions as per Article 1.2 of this BSc-EER to assess if these applicants can eliminate their deficiencies by successfully completing the SBE Business pre-master they have applied to.
+All applicants who have successfully completed a related or unrelated Bachelor's or Master's degree at an EU/EEA Research University will be reviewed by the Board of Admissions as per Article 1.2 of this BSc-EER to assess if these applicants can eliminate their deficiencies in the SBE pre-masters.
 These applicants are required to: - a.
-Provide proof of having obtained a Research University degree including a transcript with a GPA of 7.00 or higher (or equivalent), calculated over all successfully completed educational units of the Bachelor's study programme at the time of applying.
+Provide proof of having obtained a Research University degree including a transcript with a GPA of 7.00 or higher (or equivalent) over all successfully completed educational units of the Bachelor's study programme at the time of applying.
 The submitted GPA is compared with the table of average GPAs per country as published on the UM website; or - b.
 Submit a GMAT Exam (10th Edition) score equal to or above the minimum score of 550 or submit a GMAT Exam (Focus Edition) score equal to or above the minimum score of 515.